breannahicks/GEOG_418/README.md

 ![image](https://github.com/user-attachments/assets/d52ecade-d3ef-490a-8e6e-5bbf994d14b7)

-In these plots, the points with diamonds are considered statistically significant, and the regression line shows the overall trend.
-For both plots we can see that the trend shows?
+In these plots, the points that are statistically significant are marked with diamonds, and the overall trend is shown by the regression line.
+For both plots it can be seen that the trend exhibits positive spatial autocorrelation.

 ## Summary

-Provide a brief summary.
+This tutorial has hopefully demonstrated to you just how handy spatial autocorrelation is to have in your spatial analysis tool belt.
+By utilizing statistical calculations such as Global and Local Moran’s I we can make strong inferences about out point patterns.
+In turn, this can assist us in creating helpful maps and graphs to show these trends visually.
+In our example, it was found that both median total income and percentage of respondents with French knowledge are spatially autocorrelated in the dissemination areas in Fredericton, NB.

 ## References